 The bankruptcy will show on your credit records for six years or longer.
 Since lenders tend to check credit files, you may find it difficult to borrow money during your bankruptcy.
 You will also be required to disclose your bankruptcy to lenders when borrowing over £500.
 Moreover, employers and landlords can also check your credit information before hiring you or letting property to you.

-Even if you find someone to lend to you, they may consider you a ‘high-risk’ client and lend to you on very high-interest rates.
+Even if you find someone to lend to you, they may consider you a ‘high-risk’ client and lend to you at very high interest rates.
 Even after this six-year duration has elapsed and your file has been cleared, your lenders can still inquire if you’ve ever been bankrupt.

 During the bankruptcy proceedings, your bank account could be closed.
 However, you may be able to open up a basic bank account using which you can store and pay money.
 Basic bank accounts are designed for people with bad credit records so they don’t offer any additional overdraft services.